pa-0/Poem/bin/Readme.txt

 10.----------About me!---------------

+~Note: I wrote this back in 2010.
+I'm older and wiser now, but might as well leave it in.~

 Ello!
-My name is Jon Petraglia, AKA MrQweex, and I'm a Computer Science student at the University of Colorado at Denver.
+My name is Jon Petraglia, aka notbryant, and I'm a Computer Science student at the University of Colorado at Denver.
 I've been tinkering with Autohotkey for a while now and one of the byproducts was a program called "PEM", which eventually evolved into Poem.